-In addition to writing and reviewing I also teach crime fiction workshops, provide manuscript critiques and editing services, chair book events and give talks on Nordic Noir, Golden Age Crime and other aspects of the crime novel.
+In addition to writing and reviewing I also teach crime fiction workshops, provide manuscript critiques and editing services, chair book events and give talks to reading groups.
 For more information, please go to The Creative Shed.

 I’m represented by Kirsty McLachlan at Morgan Green Creatives.
 She can be contacted on firstname.lastname@example.org